scluzzy/d4c-home/README.md

 ## Homepage Using React

+### What is is?
-This project includes a homepage for d4c © created using reactJS.
-It will be using react router and react hooks, which has a working navbar, some button and card components which lead to specific pages.
+This project includes a homepage for d4c © link-https://d4c-home.herokuapp.com/ created using reactJS.
+It will be using react router and react hooks.
+It  has a working navbar, some button and card components which lead to specific pages.

 ### How to start using this project?